Simulacrum-Surface/V_CPU/README.md

 About this tool:

-Its an emulator for a notional assembly language, used in XYZ
+Its an emulator for a notional assembly language, used in "Theoretische Informatik" by Hoffmann, Dirk W. (eISBN: 978-3-446-42854-6)

 For the syntax and more information, please refer to the book.